top of page

 • 6-12 months intensive treatment: ₹3-8 lakhs

-• Ongoing therapy and support: ₹50,000-1 lakh annually
+• Ongoing therapy: ₹50,000-1 lakh annually

 • Lifestyle changes and support activities: ₹25,000-50,000 annually